 How To Get To Shibu Onsen

 The Shinkansen (bullet train) will get you to Nagano on the Hokuriku line.
-A one way trip takes 80-100 minutes, costs about 8000 yen.
+A one-way trip takes 80-100 minutes and costs about 8000 yen.

 Once at Yudanaka station you’ll find a taxi service out the front or your accommodation may provide transfers.
 There is also a local bus that leaves Yudanaka station and will take you to Shibu Onsen, about 10-15minutes away.

 I hope you enjoy your stay in Shibu Onsen.
-It was one of my favourite trips while in Japan.
+It may seem like an out of the way place to get to but a trip to Shibu Onsen is so worth it!
+Definitely one of my favourite trips while in Japan.
 I really liked the authentic, traditional feel of the town and the friendliness of the locals.